Deanveloper/NewBlog/_posts/2017-05-12-go-interfaces.markdown

   }
 }
 ```
-This means that we can use our `Burger` class wherever we see `Edible`!
+This means that we can use our `Burger` class wherever we see `Edible`,
+such as method arguments!

 # The problem with interfaces
 But let's say that we are using a library, and that library has a class